This post may contain affiliate sales links. Please see my full disclosure policy for details

 This cake is made with oil instead of butter, so you don’t need to worry about creaming together and butter with sugar.
 It also calls for sour cream, which keeps it nice and moist.
 If you don’t want to use sour cream, you can substitute Greek yogurt.

-The best way to top off this gingerbread cake is with a mouthwatering cream cheese frosting.
-If you don’t like cream cheese frosting (gasp-they do exist!), vanilla frosting would be a good alternative.
+The best way to top off this gingerbread cake is with a favorite cream cheese frosting.
+If you don’t like cream cheese frosting, vanilla frosting would be a good alternative.

 I absolutely LOVE my cream cheese frosting.
 It uses equal parts butter and cream cheese, and it starts with cold ingredients, as it straight out of the fridge.